kesla/pidlockfile/readme.md

 Ensure that at most one instance is running, based on PIDs.

-Basing it on PIDs in this case means that even if a process dies without taking care of its pidfile, the next process who tries to create a new lockfile will be able to do so.
+Basing it on PIDs in this case means that even if a process dies without taking care of its lockfile, the next process who tries to create a new lockfile will be able to do so.

 [![NPM](https://nodei.co/npm/pidlockfile.png?downloads&stars)](https://nodei.co/npm/pidlockfile/)